oracle/graal/docs/reference-manual/llvm/NativeExecution.md

 Walking the stack is only possible using the GraalVM APIs.
 There is a strict separation between code and data.
-Self-modifying of code will not work.
+Self-modifying code will not work.
 Reads, writes and pointer arithmetic on pointers to code are not supported.

 ## Interaction with System Libraries in Native Mode